What is colonoscopy?

 However, whether or not both procedures can be performed during the same session will depend on several factors, including the patient’s medical history and current health status, the indication for the procedures, and the preferences and expertise of the gastroenterologist performing the procedure.

 What is the cost of a colonoscopy?

 The cost of a colonoscopy can vary widely depending on several factors such as geographic location, facility, and insurance coverage.
 Patients should check with their insurance provider to determine their coverage and any potential out-of-pocket expenses.
 Some insurance plans may require prior authorization or referral from a primary care physician before the procedure is covered.
-Patients should discuss any financial concerns with their healthcare provider or the facility where the procedure will be performed.
+Patients should discuss any financial concerns with their gastroenterologist or the facility where the procedure will be performed.

 What are the benefits of a colonoscopy compared to a CT (or virtual) colonoscopy?

 Both colonoscopy and CT colonoscopy (also called virtual colonoscopy) are methods of screening for colon cancer and other colorectal diseases, but there are some differences between the two procedures.
 Here are some of the benefits of colonoscopy compared to CT colonoscopy: